 Due to bryophytes ability to tolerate a wide range of environmental conditions, withstand desiccation, water retention capabilities, adjust their net assimilation rate with temperature fluxes and have high phenotypic plasticity, they are a usually the first plants to colonise newly exposed ground.

-Bryophyte-rich vegetation habitats, such as peatland and moss tundra, are important carbon sinks from Arctic to temperate zones, and contain some of the globe’s largest carbon reservoirs.
-Their overall contribution to vegetation productivity becomes more important in Arctic ecosystems as their cover and diversity increases relative to that of vascular plants.
-Especially in the Arctic, they are very important in terms of vegetation cover, abundance and biodiversity.
-Due to their insulating properties, they are important in maintaining the permafrost.
+Habitats of bryophyte-rich vegetation, such as peatland and moss tundra, are some of the globe’s largest carbon reservoirs and can be found from arctic to temperate zones.
+Their overall contribution to vegetation productivity becomes more important in Arctic ecosystems, as their relative cover and diversity increases compared to vascular plants.
+Bryophytes play a key ecological role as they are an integral component of arctic vegetation cover, abundance and diversity.
+Due to their insulating properties, bryophytes are important to maintain permafrost.

 A warming climate is altering ecosystem composition.
 Loss of bryophyte biodiversity and abundance is at risk due to the loss of habitat, hydrological changes and competition for habitat from vascular plants due to changing environmental parameters.